 Taking an unpaid internship as a stockbroker while continuing his medical device sales, Chris is forced to brave the odds and rise as a man despite the odds.
-No matter where you are in life, this film will inspire you to get off your butt, take action, and pursue your dreams at any cost.
+There are few movies like the Pursuit of Happiness and no matter where you are in life, this film will inspire you to get off your butt, take action, and pursue your dreams at any cost

 No such thing as bad student,only bad teacher. ~Miyagi

 “Wax on, wax off”.
 The Karate Kid follows the journey of Daniel, an underdog who has recently moved to California and faces constant abuse at the hands of local bullies.